Sign In Register

 Healthcare Facilities101

-Long Creek has an average annual temperature of 42°F (5°C).
+Long Creek has a cool climate with an average annual temperature of 42°F (5°C).
 Winters average 12°F in January while summers reach 70°F in July.
-Annual precipitation is 15.1 inches.
-The area enjoys 274 sunny days per year.
+The area gets 274 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 15.1 inches (drier than the 38-inch national average).
+The area receives 48.2 inches of snow annually, making winter weather a significant factor for residents.
 Air quality is rated Good with a median AQI of 38.
+The city sits at an elevation of 1,888 feet.

 Temperature